isene/LS_COLORS/README.md

 # Installation
 Clone this repo and run the install script `install.sh`

+# Note for fish users
+Users of the fish shell should source the resulting lscolors.csh file in their config.fish.

 # What does it look like?
 Here's a screenshot with three terminals with ranger running in the left terminal and the other two showing the output of ls: